+40, IFC Deloitte

-40 Deloitte 42, OBC EY
+41, OBC EY

-44 GlanbiaIFC Goodbody

-IBC KPMG

-46 Tirlán

-IFC = inside front cover IBC = inside back cover OBC = outside back cover gradireland Finance is published by the Association of Higher Education Careers Services and GTI Futures Ltd (Ireland)
+IFC = inside front cover OBC = outside back cover

+aradireland Finance is published by the Association of Higher Education Careers Services

-We would like to thank all third level careers services in Ireland and Northern Ireland and our publishing partners the Association of Higher Education Careers Services for their help with this publication.
+We would like to thank all third level careers services in Ireland and Northern Ireland and our publishing partners the Association of Higher Education Careers

-EDITORIAL AND PUBLISHING Editor: Claire Farrugia Event Photography: Nina Val Design: Jane Anderson Proofreader: Karen Kehoe COMMFRCIAI
+EDITORIAL AND PUBLISHING Editor: Ruairi Kavanagh

+Photography: Ning Val Design: Jane Andersor Proofreader: Karen Kehoe COMMERCIAL

-Davey Farrell, Mark Gordon,
+Davey Farrell, Mark Gordon Vaccio Parrett

-Conor Queenan, Kassie Barrett

-PRODUCTION Jack Bagge, Rachel Bellew

-MANAGING DIRECTOR Gavan O'Brien
+MANAGING DIRECTOR Gavan O'Brien EVENTS Ian Boyle (Events Executive)

-OPERATIONS MANAGER Fiona Doherty

-EVENTS Jill Mulhern, Ian Boyle

-GTI Ireland, 14-16 Lord Edward Street Dublin D02 YC63 Tel +353 (0)1 645 1500 Email gradireland@groupgti.com Web groupati.com
+GTI Ireland, 14-16 Lord Edward Street Dublin D02 YC63 Tel +353 (0)1 645 1500

+Web groupgti.com

-Printer W&G Baird
+Printer W&G Baird ISBN 978-1-912625-72-7 ISSN 2009-1575

-978-1-912625-62-8 ISSN 2009-

-© September 2024 Association of Higher Education Careers Services and GTI Futures Ltd (Ireland).
+© September 2025 Association of Higher Education Careers Services and GTI Futures Ltd (Ireland).
 All rights reserved.
-No part of this publication may be reproduced by any means including, but not limited to, photocopying or stored in a retrieval system in any form without prior written consent of the Association of Higher Education Careers Services.
-This is subject to the single exception of photocopying by the Association of Higher Education Careers Service member institutions All items so used should be fully acknowledged.
+No part of this publication may be eproduced by any means including, but not limited to, photocopying or stored in a retrieval system in any Higher Education Careers Services.
+This is subject to the single exception of photocopying by the Association of All items so used should be fully acknowledged.
 The views expressed in articles are those of the author and their publication does not necessarily imply that such views are shared by the Association of Higher Education Careers Services and GTI.
-Whilst every care has been taken in the compilation of this publication, the author and publishers cannot accept responsibility for any inaccuracies, or for consequential loss arising from such inaccuracies, or for any other loss, direct or consequential, arising in connection with information in this publication
+Whilst every care has been taken in the compilation of this publication, the author and publishers cannot accept responsibility for any inaccuracies, or for consequential loss arising from such inaccuracies, or for any other loss, direct or consequential, arising in connection with information